Bed Bugs vs. Fleas

 Things can be very challenging and that’s why you need to find a good, reliable way to approach all of this adequately.
 If anything, the best thing that you can do is to see what causes Bed Bugs and fleas to appear.
 And you also need to identify the potential differences between the two.

 Difference between fleas and bed bug bites?
-The easiest way to tell is usually the location of the bites or reddness.
+The easiest way to tell the difference between bed bugs and flea bites is usually the location of the bites or reddness.
 Bed bug bites are typically on the torso area, around these areas listed below:

 Bed bugs are usually introduced to a home or apartment, could have been brought in with a backpack or a visiting guest.
 Fleas can be introduced into a home from a pet, or maybe even a rodent.